amyehodge/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

     WHERE (year < 1980 OR year >= 2000) AND (species_id IN ("DM", "DO", "DS"))
     ORDER BY plot_id ASC, species_id DESC;

+> #### CHALLENGE 8
-***CHALLENGE 4: Update your query from Challenge 2 so that the results are ordered first by plot (ascending) and then lists the individuals in order from the biggest to the smallest.***
+>Update your query from Challenge 2 so that the results are ordered first by plot (ascending) and then lists the individuals in order from the biggest to the smallest.***

 ## <a name="order"></a>Order of execution vs. order of query